If we want our children to grow up to be thoughtful and engaged citizens, we should help them be part of social change now.

 To be sure, conversations about social justice can feel akin to the sex talk.
 What should we include, and what should we leave out?
 When we explain to a young person that this country was founded by activists who questioned the governance of the English king, how deep into the injustices to Native Americans and Africans do we also go?
 What details are included, and how gory must we get?
 Ultimately, it’s up to the parent.
 But, as with the sex talk, negotiating these boundaries does not mean ignoring the landscape altogether.
 Kids will find the information without us, but in grimy bits and pieces that are incomplete or incorrect.

-As the 4th of July approaches, and we Americans celebrate the birth of the United States with fireworks and BBQs and patriotic banter, let’s also imagine the power of schooling our nine-year-olds about social justice and civic engagement.
+This year and every year, let’s also imagine the power of schooling our nine-year-olds about social justice and civic engagement.
 It’s a win-win situation: it ensures our democracy will survive these trying times — even thrive — and so will all our kids.